ebruri/Ebru-Rice-Portfolio/README.md

 ## Description

-_{This is a portfolio page for Ebru Rice.
-It was created with HTML and CSS.}_
+This is a portfolio page for Ebru Rice.
+It was created with HTML and CSS.

 ## Known Bugs